George Dudley Seymour State Park

 I crossed the fields on large mowed paths and followed them off to the left.
 Several sections were flooded but large grass clumps made stepping stones to keep my feet dry.
 The field meets the forest edge and there is a small clearing along the river with a dilapidated picnic table and a rough looking fire ring.
 While Peter Marteka talks poetically about the views across the river and I’m a sucker for river views I find it hard to recommend searching this spot out.
 I think it has appeal for gents like Peter and I (Steve let me know if you agree when you read this) it won’t appeal as much to the average park goer.

-Established as a park in 1960 it is named for New Haven attorney and historian George D. Seymour.
+Established as a park on April 26, 1960 when it was purchased by the state for $60,000.
+The park is named for New Haven attorney and historian George D. Seymour (1859-1945).
 It was an area where farmers grew tobacco and became the estate for the wealthy Clark family, hence its location at Clarkhurst Rd.
 From the DEEP site,

 the estate of George, Henry and Thomas Clark.
 Their Clark Cutaway Harrow Company in Higganum successfully produced cider presses, disk harrows, hay spreaders, plows, carriage jacks and other necessities of the day in the late 1800s and into the early 1900s.
 Their wealth enabled them to purchase the land and build their family estate at this location along the Connecticut River.
 The estate was called Clarkhurst for their own surname, and -hurst, meaning a wooded piece of rising ground.
 Here along the floodplain their comfortable lives played out and their agricultural tools were tested.